Is the Total Gym an Effective Exercise Machine or Just Another Fitness Gimmick?

-The good news is the Total Gym is far from a fitness gimmick and turns out to be a legitimate resistance training machine.
+However, the good news is the Total Gym is far from a fitness gimmick.
+Turns out it is a legitimate resistance training machine.
 The Total Gym also fits conveniently at home and requires only your body weight for resistance.

 Total Gym Gets Core Results

-Working the core muscles is not only good for tightening your mid section, it will also improve the efficiency in which you perform common activities in daily living (i.e. walking, stepping, twisting) and all functional movements.
+Working the core muscles is not only good for tightening your mid section, it will improve the efficiency in which you perform common activities in daily living (i.e. walking, stepping, twisting) and all functional movements!

 How the Total Gym Works

-There are a few different models of the Total Gym ranging from the bare bones 2000 to the well equipped XLS (with more attachments/options), to the commercial grade EFI GTS.
-All versions of the Total Gym work on the same premise.
+While there are a few different models of the Total Gym ranging from the bare bones 2000 to the well equipped XLS (with more attachments/options), to the commercial grade EFI GTS, all versions of the Total Gym work on the same premise.

 There is a vertical base at the top with 2 rails which rest in one of many grooves within the base.
 The rails provide a very low friction ramp to hold the bench which is where you either sit or lie.